Jekyll555/learning-to-drive-in-5-minutes/README.md

+# <SPOILER : this is a experimental fork, work in progress! >

+use with caution, eager to chat about it ;o)

 # Learning to Drive Smoothly in Minutes

 Learning to drive smoothly in minutes, using a reinforcement learning algorithm -- Soft Actor-Critic (SAC) -- and a Variational AutoEncoder (VAE) in the Donkey Car simulator.